Alexis Soriano: Compositions

 His string quartet Of Souls and Prayers premiered in May 2024 in Klaipėda, Lithuania.

 Festival direction and teaching

 Since 2020 Soriano has been the founder and artistic director of the International Alborada Clásica Festival held in Motril and Salobreña, Spain.
 The festival has featured ensembles such as the Chamber Orchestra of Klaipėda, alongside internationally renowned soloists.

 Since 2025, Soriano has served as Professor of Orchestral Conducting at the International Music School of Madrid.
-He has also collaborated with the Polytechnic University of Madrid in scenographic and operatic projects as a guest professor, contributing to interdisciplinary programs that combine music, stage design and performing arts.
+He has also collaborated with the Polytechnic University of Madrid in scenographic and operatic projects as a guest professor, contributing to interdisciplinary programs combining music, stage design and performing arts.

-He has also taught conducting masterclasses in Japan (University of Tokyo), Brazil (Belo Horizonte), and Spain, and has served as a jury member in international music competitions.
+He has also taught conducting masterclasses in Japan (University of Tokyo), Brazil, and Spain, and has served as a jury member in international music competitions.

-Reception

-Critical reception of Soriano’s conducting has been notably positive: